repque/vrp/README.md

 Based on the predicted state probabilities:

-- **BUY_VOL**: If model predicts >60% chance of moving to overvalued states
+- **BUY_VOL**: If model predicts >60% chance of moving to overvalued states (ride the VRP uptrend)
-- **SELL_VOL**: If model predicts >60% chance of moving to undervalued states
+- **SELL_VOL**: If model predicts >60% chance of moving to undervalued states (ride the VRP downtrend)
 - **HOLD**: If probabilities are balanced or uncertain

-The system also considers mean reversion patterns - if currently in an extreme state but model predicts low persistence, it generates a contrarian signal.
+The system also considers trend reversals - if currently in an extreme state but model predicts low persistence, it generates a reversal signal.

 #### 4. Position Sizing